Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 The further north of the city you go, for example, to Arakawa, Itabashi, or Nerima, the less rent you can expect to pay.

-Even if money is no object and you can afford to consider renting an apartment in Minato or Chuo, before we get into exactly how much rent to pay in Tokyo by ward, we have to consider factors like apartment size and amenities for each property.
+Even if money is no object and you can afford to consider renting an apartment in Minato or Chuo, before we get into exactly how much rent to pay in Tokyo by ward, we must consider factors like apartment size and amenities for each property.

 Where to Live in Tokyo – Pros & Cons